r-gaia-cs/bc/novice/sql/02-sort-dup.md

 <div>
-<p>If we select more than one column—for example, both the survey site ID and the quantity measured—then the distinct pairs of values are returned:</p>
+<p>If we select more than one column&mdash;for example,
+both the survey site ID and the quantity measured&mdash;then the distinct pairs of values are returned:</p>
 </div>